Alumni Recognition & CAEP Performance Data

 BU School of Education Job Placement Rates

 Most graduates who have not yet accepted a teaching position are currently enrolled in graduate programs, working as substitutes, or currently employed as coaches.
-Three of the four graduates in Administration and Supervision are still serving in initial-level positions.
+Four of the seven graduates in Administration and Supervision are still serving in initial-level positions.